Amberg/wyoming-toucan/README.md

 ## Overview

 This project is a proof of concept, and it currently runs on my local Home Assistant (HA) installation.
 It showcases the integration of the Wyoming protocol with the Toucan text-to-speech system.
-While it’s not yet ready for full production use, it’s an exciting step toward making this functionality available.

 ## Features